moxiegirl/blockstack-todos/README.md

 # Blockstack Todo App

-> A simple Vue.js Todo app built for the decentralized web.
+A simple Vue.js Todo app built for the decentralized web.
+For detailed explanation on how this app works, checkout the [guide](https://blockstack.org/tutorials/todo-list/).

 ## Build Setup